zaksabeast/PokemonRNGGuides/guides/Diamond, Pearl, and Platinum/BK - How to advance frames.md

 ---
-title: '4) How to advance Frames'
+title: '4) Methods to advance the RNG'
-description: 'Available tools to advance PID Frame in order to hit your targets'
+description: 'The different methods the RNG can be advanced and events that influence the RNG'
-slug: 'dppt-frames'
+slug: 'dppt-advane-rng'
 subCategory: 'Basic Knowledge'
 ---

-This is an explanantion of the different methods to advance the RNG in DPPt.
+This is an explanantion of the different ways the RNG can be advanced and influenced in Diamond, Pearl, and Platinum.
 The preferred method to advance the RNG is using Chatot or the Journal, though there are other methods should Chatot or the Journal not be available.

 ## Chatot Chatter